fumblystuff/fumbly-workshop/src/posts/2026/slim-jig-storage-container.md

 <div class="text-image">
 <div>
 <p>Here's an image of the finished project; a hard case that holds the jig and all the additional parts you need to use it.
-I have a bunch of long Woodpeckers tools, so I just stack this in the corner with all of them.</p>
+I have a bunch of long Woodpeckers tools, that come in boxes appropriately sized to hold the product after first use, so I just stack this in the corner with all of them.</p>
 </div>
 <div>
 <div>